awaisejaz/soft-delete-cascade/README.md

 ## Usage
-add all tables names in `SoftDeletables` helper and run migration. use trait in parent model and add all relationships.
+add all tables names in `SoftDeletables` helper and run migration. use trait `CascadeSoftDeletes` in parent model and add all relationships.